The principal organs of the Agency are:

 The IRENA Council is composed of 21 Member States elected for a two-year term and is accountable to the Assembly.
 Council members serve on a rotating basis to ensure the effective participation of both developing and developed countries and a fair and equitable geographical distribution.
 The Council’s responsibilities include facilitating consultation and cooperation among IRENA Members and reviewing the draft work programme, draft budget and annual report.

-The fifteenth meeting of the Council will take place on 08 - 09 May 2018 in Abu Dhabi, United Arab Emirates.
+The sixteenth meeting of the Council will take place on 13 - 15 November 2018 in Abu Dhabi, United Arab Emirates.

-IRENA’s seventh Assembly elected the following countries to serve on the Council in 2017: Argentina, the Bahamas, Belgium, Burkina Faso, China, Colombia, Egypt, Germany, Ghana, India, Japan, Norway, the Republic of Korea, the Russian Federation, Samoa, Sudan, Turkey, the United Arab Emirates, the United Kingdom of Great Britain and Northern Ireland, the United States of America, and Zimbabwe.
-Bangladesh, Cyprus, the Dominican Republic, France, Kenya, Malaysia, Panama, the Philippines, Spain and Uruguay act as alternates.
+IRENA’s seventh Assembly elected the following countries to serve on the Council in 2018: Argentina, China, Colombia, Cyprus, Egypt, France, Ghana, Italy, Japan, Kenya, Malaysia, Niger, Russian Federation, Saint Vincent and the Grenadines, Samoa, Saudi Arabia, Spain, Sweden, United Arab Emirates, United States of America, Zimbabwe.
+Bangladesh, Dominican Republic, Germany, Panama, Philippines, Republic of Korea, Sudan, Turkey, Uruguay act as alternates.

 Two committees currently assist the Council in its work: